ciCciC/ConvAENN/README.md

-# Anomaly Detector Application
+# Anomaly Detection Application

-This repo consist of an anomaly detector system (ADS) using AutoEncoder Neural Net developed with Tensorflow and hosted within the framework of Streamlit.
-ADS has integrated default data sets that can be utilized for analysis and training purposes.
+This repo consist of an anomaly detection system (ADS) using AutoEncoder Neural Net developed with Tensorflow and hosted within the framework of Streamlit.
+ADS has integrated default data sets (Electrocardiogram & Creditcard fraud) that can be utilized for analysis and training purposes.

 ## Data sets (transformed to Parquet)
 - [Electrocardiogram (Google)](https://storage.googleapis.com/download.tensorflow.org/data/ecg.csv)